-Carrying a child and birthing a child can be very hard on your pelvic floor muscles.
-Many women experience soft tissue injuries after childbirth.
+Carrying and birthing a child can be very hard on your pelvic floor muscles.
+As a result, many women experience soft tissue injuries after childbirth.

 Pelvic floor issues are most common in women who have multiple pregnancies or carry twins.
 The extra weight on the pelvic floor can cause stretching and injuries before and during childbirth.

-Many women recover fully as strength returns their pelvic muscles during natural postpartum recovery, but some will need physical therapy to resolve any lingering problems.
+Many women recover fully as strength returns their pelvic muscles during natural postpartum recovery, but some will need physical therapy for a weakened pelvic floor to resolve any lingering problems.